TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 |                      |           | HH:mm:ss format.              +
 +----------------------+-----------+-------------------------------+

-If present on a job submission request, the notification array contains objects with the following fields (an askerisk (*) indicates required).
+If present on a job submission request, the notification array contains objects with the following fields (askerisk (*) indicates required).

 +----------------------+------------+-------------------------------+
 | *JSON Parameter*     |*JSON Type* | *Description*                 +